21 Day South Island Explorer Package

 Explore Queenstown today, with the option to add on a must-do Queenstown activity to really make the most of it.
 Our top picks are Jet BoatingScenic Helicopter Flights and Wine Tours.

-You also have the option to make a trip to Arrowtown.
-You’ll be enchanted by historic Arrowtown, a New Zealand treasure located 20 minutes from Queenstown.
-Arrowtown is charming and quirky – a delightful gold rush village nestled below the beautiful peaks that surround the sparkling Arrow River.
+You also have the option to make a trip to Arrowtown, a historic gem just 20 minutes away.
+This charming and quirky gold rush village is nestled beneath the beautiful peaks and beside the sparkling Arrow River.
 The heart of its history is Buckingham Street, a procession of heritage buildings that stretches into a tree-lined avenue of tiny miner’s cottages.
-The buildings in this lovely precinct house shops, galleries, bars, and restaurants – many classy, most individual, and not one from an international chain.
+The buildings in this lovely precinct house shops, galleries, bars, and restaurants—many classy, most individual, and not one from an international chain.

 Day 13 Wanaka